Henry Ward Oxendine: Career

 Oxendine was reelected to his seat and placed on the Insurance, Education, Higher Education, Corrections, Base Budget, Human Resources, and Judiciary committees.
-During the 1975 session he mostly refrained from proposing new bills and instead cosigned legislation introduced by other representatives which he supported.
-He cosigned several measures recommended to the legislature by the Commission on Sentencing Criminal Punishment and Rehabilitation aimed at prison reform.
+During the 1975 session, he mostly refrained from proposing new bills and instead cosigned legislation introduced by other representatives, which he supported.
+He cosigned several measures the Commission on Sentencing Criminal Punishment and Rehabilitation recommended to the legislature aimed at prison reform.
 He also sponsored a successful bill which allowed a person found guilty of writing a bad check to pay fines and restitution without a court trial.
-In March 1976 Oxendine announced his intention not to seek reelection to the House but instead campaign for a judgeship in the 16th Judicial District, though he remained committed to serving out the rest of his legislative term through November.
+In March 1976, Oxendine announced his intention not to seek reelection to the House but instead to campaign for a judgeship in the 16th Judicial District, though he remained committed to serving the rest of his legislative term through November.
 He lost the August primary election for the judgeship and was succeeded in the legislature by Horace Locklear.

-In March 1977 Governor Jim Hunt appointed Oxendine to represent the 6th Highway Division on the North Carolina Secondary Roads Council.
-In July he was appointed to the newly created North Carolina Board of Paroles by Hunt.
+In March 1977, Governor Jim Hunt appointed Oxendine to represent the 6th Highway Division on the North Carolina Secondary Roads Council.
+Hunt appointed him to the newly created North Carolina Board of Paroles in July.
 He was sworn in on July 18.
-In 2008 he became a judge on the Supreme Court of the Lumbee Tribe.
+In 2008, he became a judge on the Supreme Court of the Lumbee Tribe.